Frequently Asked Questions (FAQs) About Medicare and Medicare-Medicaid Plans

 What about my prescription drugs?

 You do not need a separate Part D drug plan: AmeriHealth Caritas VIP Care Plus will cover your prescriptions.
 Our in-network pharmacies will take care of your prescription drug needs.
-See our list of covered drugs (PDF — May 1, 2024).
+See our list of covered drugs — posted December 1, 2024 (PDF).

 Top of Page